BrianDanaher1/FosterCare_Project/README.md

     - concept is fairly simple, see code for more details </br>
     - uses ML_removals, and outputs `STAT_ALG` and `STAT_ALG_RESULTS.csv` </br>
     - current work: need to normalize data in algorithm to make this more statistically robust
+    - this algorithm has been worked on in another repo called [HAMR](https://github.com/mathemacode/HAMR); it is still under verification & validation.
+Main results for this project are still from the random forest model.

 ![STAT_ALG](https://raw.githubusercontent.com/mathemacode/FosterCare_Project/master/plots/STAT_ALG_GGPLOT.png)